May 14, 2026

 2. Coaching is not counseling or therapy.
 Therapy focuses on healing, mental health, and working through the past.

 3. Coaching is not consulting.
-Consultants analyse problems and recommend solutions.
+Consultants analyze problems and recommend solutions.

 Coaching appears in many contexts, including: